troychaplin/block-accessibility-checks/docs/developer-api.md

 ## PHP-JavaScript Integration

-The Block Accessibility Checks plugin uses a unified architecture where PHP serves as the single source of truth for all validation rules and messages.
-This ensures consistency between server-side and client-side validation while maintaining extensibility.
+The Block Accessibility Checks plugin uses a **JavaScript-only validation architecture** where PHP serves as the configuration and settings layer.
+This provides the best of both worlds: centralized configuration with real-time client-side validation.

 ### How It Works

-1. **PHP Registry**: The `BlockChecksRegistry` class manages all accessibility checks, including built-in and custom ones
+1. **PHP Registry**: The `BlockChecksRegistry` class manages check registration, settings, and metadata
-2. **Data Bridge**: The `ScriptsStyles` class exposes registry data to JavaScript via `wp_localize_script()`
+2. **Data Bridge**: Check configurations and settings are exposed to JavaScript via `wp_localize_script()`
-3. **JavaScript Validation**: Client-side validation functions mirror PHP logic using the exposed rules and messages
+3. **JavaScript Validation**: All validation logic runs in JavaScript using the `ba11yc.validateBlock` filter hook
-4. **Visual Feedback**: The higher-order component system provides real-time visual feedback in the block editor
+4. **Visual Feedback**: Real-time visual indicators and messages appear instantly in the block editor
 5. **Publishing Control**: Failed checks can prevent publishing based on severity level
+6. **Settings Integration**: Admin settings control which checks are enabled and their severity levels

 ### Accessing Rules in JavaScript